 But with Google, Facebook, or YouTube ads, it’s extremely clear.
 You want to reach a specific person.
 You’re paying to get your ad in front of that specific person, and for them to take a specific action.
 You can make informed decisions on how you want to craft a strategy.

-And unlike a billboard, where you’ve paid for the billboard for six months and you can’t change it, with digital advertising you could call up tomorrow and say, “Okay, we figured out that this service is not actually converting at a cost that makes sense for us.
-Why don’t we try marketing this other thing instead?”
+And unlike a billboard, where you’ve paid for the billboard for six months and you can’t change it, with digital marketing you could call up tomorrow and say, “Okay, we figured out that this service is not actually converting at a cost that makes sense for us.
+Why don’t we try digital marketing this other thing instead?”
 And you can pivot your strategy in real time with no repercussions.

 When a business is putting their money into an ad platform, they need to set up key performance indicators (KPIs) or business goals.
 In some of the client accounts we manage, we see that there’s not a clear picture of what success looks like.
-Time will go by, they’ll spend some money, and then they’ll sit back and say, “Well, digital advertising isn’t working.”
+Time will go by, they’ll spend some money, and then they’ll sit back and say, “Well, digital marketing isn’t working.”
 It’s almost like, “Let’s throw some money at this, and if we’re not seeing definite huge gains right away, we’re just going to stop and call it.
 It didn’t work for us.”

 It’s certainly not their responsibility to execute the strategy alone or even to come up with the strategy in the first place.
 But in order for the campaign to be successful, we need to have goals centered on what’s good for their business.